 May 2017: Chosen for Le Salon Révélation at the Grand Palais.

 June 2015: Winner of the Development Bursary from the Fondation Banque Populaire.

 February 2015: Chosen by the Paris Chambre des Métiers d’Art for the Paris-Berlin Design, Arts & Crafts Exhibition.

 June 2014: Winner of the Déclic Youth Bursary, for making the Nébuleuses Collection.

 2011-12: Winner of the City of Paris Métiers d’Art bursary, while at XAC Joaillerie, for the creation and manufacture of different collections with the brand’s creator.

 2008: Second prize in the Jacques LENFANT National Competition for ‘The Dragonfly at Dawn’, the manufacture of a ring taken from an illustration.
-Photograph below.
+Photograph beside.